Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Related work

-As discussed in \citet{Hubner2019}, establishing efficiency in distribution logistics is one of the most challenging and success-critical tasks for e-grocery retailers.
-For recent overviews on the specific challenges faced by omni-channel and e-grocery retailers, and the resulting implications on the design and operation of their logistics networks, see e.g.\ \citet{Wollenburg2018,Hubner2019} and \citet{RodriguezGarcia2021}.
-Given these challenges and the increasing relevance of e-grocery retailing, it comes to no surprise that the Operations Research community recently started to develop optimisation-based approaches for supporting decision-making in distribution logistics.
-To give a few examples, for a fulfilment process based on in-store-picking, \citet{Vazquez-Noguerol2022} propose an optimisation model that allocates customer orders to stores where these orders are picked, and schedules both, the picking as well as the delivery of the order to customers. \citet{Dethlefs2022} consider a setting where the e-grocer operates with both, in-store picking and picking in distribution centres, proposing an approach that integrates the assignment of orders to stores or distributions centres and the scheduling and routing of deliveries.
-For a recent overview on the new role of brick-and-mortar stores in omnichannel retailing, see \citet{Hubner2022}.
+To give a few examples for a fulfilment process based on in-store-picking, \citet{Vazquez-Noguerol2022} propose an optimisation model that allocates customer orders to stores where these orders are picked, and schedules both, the picking as well as the delivery of the order to customers. \citet{Dethlefs2022} consider a setting where the e-grocer operates with both in-store picking and picking in distribution centres, proposing an approach that integrates the assignment of orders to stores or distribution centres and the scheduling and routing of deliveries.
+A recent overview on the new role of brick-and-mortar stores in omnichannel retailing is given by \citet{Hubner2022}.
 However, we are not aware of any paper dealing with optimisation-based decision support for tactical problems such as storage assignment in dedicated e-grocery fulfilment centres.
 This gap in the research is particularly relevant since, as detailed by \citet{Hubner2019}, e-grocery fulfilment is substantially different from fulfilment for non-grocery e-commerce and from warehousing in distribution centres supplying grocery stores.
-These differences are also reflected in the recent reviews on warehousing for e-commerce by \citet{Boysen2019} and for brick-and-mortar retailing by \citet{Boysen2021}, both of which explicitly exclude the case of e-grocery fulfilment warehouses.
-To illustrate the differences between e-grocery and other e-commerce characteristics and their impact on warehousing, let us consider the number of order lines per transaction.
-While, based on the observation that customer purchases in e-commerce consists of a few number of order lines only, \citet{Boysen2019} deem the use of a pick-and-pass system as inappropriate for e-commerce.
-An e-grocery order, in contrast, typically involves dozens of order lines which completely changes this assessment: In fact, a leading European e-grocery retailer decided to use a variant of such a system as part of the fulfilment centre we consider in this paper.
+These differences are also discussed in the recent reviews on warehousing for e-commerce by \citet{Boysen2019} and for brick-and-mortar retailing by \citet{Boysen2021}, both of which explicitly exclude the case of e-grocery fulfilment warehouses.
+To illustrate the differences between e-grocery and other e-commerce characteristics and their impact on warehousing, let us consider the usefulness of a fast-pick area based on a pick-and-pass system: Given the fact that in classical e-commerce settings, each customer purchase only involves a few number of order lines, \citet{Boysen2019} consider the use of a pick-and-pass system as inappropriate for e-commerce warehouses.
+An e-grocery order, however, typically involves dozens of order lines which completely changes this assessment: In fact, a leading European e-grocery retailer decided to use a variant of such a system as part of the fulfilment centre we consider in this paper.